 During the initial configuration of the server-side mode, our software creates connectors in your Exchange Online organization to reroute emails (both internal and external; you can also customize the scope of senders) sent from your Microsoft 365 (Office 365) tenant through the CodeTwo Email Azure Service for processing.
 When a user sends an email from a Microsoft 365 (Office 365) account (regardless of the email client) as shown in Fig. 3. point 1, this email goes through Microsoft 365 (point 2).
 The CodeTwo outbound connector redirects the message to the CodeTwo Email Azure Service that checks it against the conditions (rules) configured by an authorized signature administrator in your organization and adds a signature if these conditions are met (point 3).
 In any case, the email is then sent back (via the CodeTwo inbound connector) to the user's Microsoft 365 tenant (point 4) which delivers it to the final recipient in the usual way (point 5).

 - create a client-side signature rule and include that user on the Senders tab,

 It is possible to configure the client-side signature rule to automatically insert specified signatures to new messages or replies/forwards (learn more).
 However, as opposed to the server-side signatures, users can freely choose and edit their signatures in Outlook before sending an email.

-If you use a classic CodeTwo Signatures Add-in for Outlook (COM Add-in), server-side signatures will not be added if the Outlook user has installed the CodeTwo Signatures Add-in for Outlook and is logged in.
+If you use the classic CodeTwo Signatures Add-in for Outlook (COM Add-in), server-side signatures will not be added if the Outlook for Windows user has installed the CodeTwo Signatures Add-in for Outlook and is logged in.

 The table below presents the features of different signature modes available in CodeTwo Email Signatures for Office 365.